fluid-project/eleventy-plugin-fluid/README.md

 ## Third Party Software in `eleventy-plugin-fluid`

-Trivet is based on other publicly available software, categorized by license:
+`eleventy-plugin-fluid` is based on other publicly available software, categorized by license:

 ### ISC License